Scholarships

 Approximately 15 Erasmus Mundus Joint Master Degree (EMJMD) Scholarships are offered each year.
 EMJMD scholarships will offer funding for the duration of a maximum of 24 months and provide the following:

-Note: The difference between a partner and programme country is explained more in detail on the website of the European Commission.
+The difference between a Partner and Programme Country is explained more in detail on the website of the European Commission.

-A partner country applicant cannot have lived in a programme country for 12 or more months in the past 5 years (otherwise the applicant would be categorised as an applicant from a programme country).
+Important Note: A Partner Country applicant cannot have lived in a Programme Country for 12 or more months in the past 5 years (otherwise the applicant would be categorised as an applicant from a Programme Country).
 Proof needs to be provided (upon being selected) to show this.